-Do not eat chocolate thinking it is good for health.
-Eat in moderation just for enjoying the taste.
+Do not eat chocolate thinking it is good for your health.
+Eat-in moderation just for enjoying the taste.
 Why?
-There is a huge food lobby who constantly back these scientific research for getting a bigger market bringing a health angle to it.
+There is a huge food lobby that constantly backs this scientific research for getting a bigger market bringing a health angle to it.

-Every food as long as they are not highly processed have some kind of health benefits.
+Every food as long as it is not highly processed has some kind of health benefits.
 That is obvious.
 So don’t get carried away with such claims.
-Remember easiest and sustainable health benefits should come from your local, seasonal and natural and home-cooked foods.
+Remember easiest and sustainable health benefits should come from your local, seasonal and natural, and home-cooked foods.